huxiaoxu2019/hestia-server/README.md

   - LEAVE HOME
     when leave home, it would turn off the light according to some factors, such the brightness in the room, the switch status of the yeelight

+## Code Style
+Format the code with Google Java Style, which could be done with tool [Google Java Format](ttps://github.com/google/google-java-format)

 ## Change Log
 [See more at here](https://github.com/GenialX/hestia-server/blob/master/CHANGE_LOG.md)